mhassaan/mini_bank/README.md

   --- | --- | ---
   user_id | required | Id of the newly created user. account_id | required | Id of any of the account created above.

++ **Beneficiary:**

+  Beneficiary represents the reciever user in the bank.
+  Before starting transaction, one must add a beneficiary under his account after login the application.

++ **My Accounts:**

+  My account section displays all the accounts associated to log-in user.

++ **Transfer:**

+  Login user can transfer money to his/her beneficiaries using this tab in the application.

++ **Assumptions:**

+  User can have multiple acccounts.

+  One account associated to user can't be associated to any other user in order to maintain uniqueness of the user's accounts.

+  After transfering the money, user is redirected to 'My Accounts' page, where he/she can have a look at the recent updates in the balance.